-The following list of questions were asked during our recent Zoom session on how to appeal financial aid and merit scholarships.
-The recorded video can be watched above.
+The following questions were asked during our webinar on how to appeal financial aid and merit scholarships.
+Watch the webinar here:

-We suggest using our free tool Compare College Offers as a way to see all your student’s offers in one place and easily compare them.
-Once entered, you can select to see other offers from students that were accepted at the same schools.
+Use our free tool Compare College Offers as a way to see all your student’s offers in one place and easily compare them.
+Once entered, you can select to see offers from students that were also accepted at the same schools.

 To recalculate your student’s GPA to an unweighted GPA, use the calculator provided here.

-Can we use this crowdsourced information to justify to colleges that my student deserves more?
+Can you use offers from other students to justify to colleges that your student deserves more?

 We suggest using the crowdsourced information in Compare College Offers as a guide to see what other students were offered for merit scholarships and how their grads, test scores, locations, and EFC range compare to your student.